christoph-karpowicz/db_watcher/README.md

 #### Output width

 Because of the variety of terminal window widths, there are options to customize the widths of displayed columns and rows.
 Specified widths are maximum values, which means that if the `w` flag is set to 50 and the actual column value's character count is 20, the displayed column's width will be 20.
-Column name is also taken into account, so if the column's name is `description` and its value is `2006`, the displayed column's width will be 11 (length of the word `description`).
+Column name is also taken into account, so if the column's name is `release_year` and its value is `2006`, the displayed column's width will be 12 (length of `release_year`).

 Default 120 row width (-W):
 ![DefaultColumnWidth](docs/120_row_width.png)